jakshin/mixcaster/README.md

 ### Downloading music from a command line

-Building a command line to download music works much like building a URL to subscribe to a podcast.
-Start with `mixcaster -download`, then add a Mixcloud username, then optionally the music collection of interest (`shows`, `favorites`, etc.), or leave that part off to get music from the user's default view, which is likely `stream` or `shows`.
-If you're downloading a `playlist`, you'll need to also give the last path component of its URL.

-For example:
-* `mixcaster -download Trance19800524`
-* `mixcaster -download ArminvanBuuren favorites`
+You can pass a Mixcloud URL that lists music to Mixcaster, and it'll download music files listed on that page.
-* `mixcaster -download ArmadaMusicOfficial playlist armada-trance-mixes`
+For example: `mixcaster -download https://www.mixcloud.com/ArmadaMusicOfficial/uploads/`

-Run `mixcaster -help` for full usage details, including options which control how many music files to download, and where to put them.
+Run `mixcaster -help` for full usage details, including options which limit how many music files will be downloaded, and control where to put them.

 ### A note about episode sorting